Bella Hadid Locks Lips With Lil Miquela In A Steamy Calvin Klein Ad

 Though the model is currently dating singer The Weeknd, since the ad’s release, many have wondered if this was a way for the younger Hadid sister to come out as a member of the LGBTQ+ community.

-Nylon magazine was one of the publications theorizing on the message of the ad.
+Nylon magazine was one of the publications theorizing the message of the ad.

 “We definitely didn’t know that a kiss between a real human and Lil Miquela, an AI configuration, could exist, so Hadid is definitely right about that.
 But beyond that, what, exactly, does this mean?
 Is Hadid coming out as queer?
 Is Lil Miquela?”